bluesoft/bluesoft-stream-processor/README.md

 ```

-The group by instruction will issue a collect all and clear all actions at every change.
+The group by instruction will issue a collect all and clear all next actions at every change.
 ```java
 public class GroupBy extends TypedInstruction<T> {